CompositionalIT/farmer/docs/content/api-overview/resources/resource-group.md

 | add_tag | Add a tag to the resource group for top-level instances or to the deployment for nested resource groups |
 | add_tags | Add multiple tags to the resource group for top-level instances or to the deployment for nested resource groups |
 | name | the name of the resource group (only used for nested resource group deployments) |

+#### Utilities
+* The `createResourceGroup` function is used to define a resource group deployment resource by name and location, useful when deploying to a subscription.

 #### Example
 ```fsharp